 A client can either place a Buy Cover Order( Alt+F1) or a Sell Cover Order( Alt+F2).
-A Buy Cover Order implies buying Nifty, expecting the prices to rise during the day, while specifying the trigger price for the sell order in case of a fall in the price.
+A Buy Cover Order implies buying Nifty, expecting the prices to rise during the day while specifying the trigger price for the sell order in case of a fall in the price.
 Similarly, a Sell Cover Order implies selling nifty, expecting the Nifty to fall during the day, and at the same time specifying the trigger price for the buy order in case of a rise in the price.

-To book profit in cover order you need to go to Order Book by pressing F 3.
-Order Book window will display you SL order as product type CO.
+To book profit in a cover order you need to go to Order Book by pressing F 3.
+Order Book window will display you SL order as a product type CO.
 Select your order and click Exit ( down right corner of Order Book).
-Your order will be squared off at Market Rate.
-Once the orders has been placed you will be able to see it in your order book.(F 3).
-Stop Loss once placed in Cover Order can not be cancelled but can only be modified within the range as indicated under trigger Price Range.
-You will be able to amend the Trigger Price “WITHIN THE RANGE” as indicated at bottom left corner as Trigger Price Range.
+Your order will be squared off at a Market Rate.
+Once the orders have been placed you will be able to see it in your order book.(F 3).
+Stop Loss once placed in Cover Order cannot be canceled but can only be modified within the range as indicated under trigger Price Range.
+You will be able to amend the Trigger Price “WITHIN THE RANGE” as indicated at the bottom left corner as Trigger Price Range.